BlobbyDev/DoggoBot/CONTRIBUTING.md

 - The code should be neat and clean in segments.

 - The code should make sense like changing something in `readme.md` will not be accepted.

+- You must be in our discord server join us by [clicking here](https://discord.gg/RWSEj6JrjJ)